Darius Force: Gameplay

 The power-ups for this game are the red bubble (shot and bomb power up), the blue bubble (shield regenerate and level up), and the green bubble (randomly gives a bonus point or an extra ship).
-There is also a special power up that can destroy all enemies on screen if it's destroyed (like Darius II) or can make the Silver Hawk shoot a powerful laser beam if its grabbed by the player.
+There is also a special power up that can destroy all enemies on screen if it's destroyed (like Darius II) or can make the Silver Hawk shoot a powerful laser beam if grabbed by the player.

-There is no power up bar, which means that if a Silver Hawk is destroyed, the shots and bombs are powered down to the minimum level.
-Also, when the player loses a ship on a stage, it is returned to the 'check point' (not identify in game) of that stage, if the ship has lost during a boss also return the last 'check point' before the boss appear.
+There is no power-up bar, which means that if a Silver Hawk is destroyed, the shots and bombs are powered down to the minimum level.
+Also, when the player loses a ship on a stage, it is returned to the 'check point' (not identified in-game) of that stage; if the ship has lost during a boss, it also returns to the last 'check point' before the boss appears.

-Like Darius Twin, the player uses (by default) the Y button for shot and the B button for dropping bombs.
-As long as the player keeps pressed both buttons, the shots are powered down one level.
+Like Darius Twin, the player uses (by default) the Y button for shots and the B button for dropping bombs.
+As long as the player keeps both buttons pressed, the shots are powered down one level.
 The player can switch between bombs and side laser guns by pressing the R button.

-The stages map for this game is very different of the rest of the Darius games.
+The stages map for this game is very different from the rest of the Darius games.
 This map contains 15 stages, but only allows the player to take the forward or up paths, until the player reaches the L, N or O stage.
 Each one of those three stages contains its own boss and ending.